csc-training/geocomputing/python/focal_mean/README.md

 ## Simple batch job file

+A more detailed documentation on batch job system can be found here: https://research.csc.fi/taito-batch-jobs

 In the batch job file batch\_job\_simple.sh we define where the output and error messages are written as well as computing resources assigned for our program.
 In this case 5 seconds of execution time on once cpu and 1mb of memory is plenty.

 Batch job can then be submitted with command sbatch batch\_job\_simple.sh.
 This will also give us a job id which we can use to check state and efficiency of our batch job with seff <jobid>